dnguyen800/dnguyen800.github.io/_posts/2019-04-14-smart-bulb.md

 ### Using Hue bulbs without the Hue Bridge

-It’s possible to flash Hue bulbs to standard Zigbee ZHA bulbs using a Python script called **``Hue Thief``**, but I don’t recommend it because of the difficulty in getting it to work and factory resetting bulbs.
-To begin the process, you need to purchase a Zigbee USB radio, like the **``GoControl HUSBZB-1``**, which is redundant if you already have a SmartThings or Hubitat device.
+It’s possible to flash Hue bulbs to standard Zigbee ZHA bulbs using a Python script called [**``Hue Thief``**](https://community.home-assistant.io/t/hue-thief-and-hass-io/48420/10), but I don’t recommend it because of the difficulty in getting it to work and factory resetting bulbs.
+To begin the process, you need to purchase a Zigbee USB radio, like the [**``GoControl HUSBZB-1``**](https://amzn.to/2DH8G95), which is redundant if you already have a SmartThings or Hubitat device.
 Following my tutorial may not work for everyone, as indicated on the forum.

 I’ve had issues with flashed Hue lights unpairing from my network and I haven’t found a solution yet, because there isn’t a normal way for the Hue light to enter exclusion mode!
-I hear it’s possible to factory reset Hue Thief bubs using a **Philips dimmer remote**, as described here.
+I hear it’s possible to factory reset Philips Hue bulbs using a [**Philips dimmer remote**](https://amzn.to/2DDMZac), as described [here](https://github.com/mozilla-iot/wiki/wiki/HOWTO:-Factory-reset-a-Hue-bulb).
 This seems like a better alternative but I didn’t want to spend another $25 to find out.

 ### Installation and Smart Home Integration